 Career calling is a deep belief and passion for a meaningful job or career that aligns with one's life goals.
 Dik et al. (2012) define calling as a search and experience that provides meaning and alignment with overall life goals.
 In a professional context, career calling refers to a sustained passion for a particular job, which provides a broader purpose and direction in life (Dobrow et al., 2011).
 Individuals with a career calling often feel that their work has a prosocial purpose, namely benefiting others, and not only focusing on material rewards (Zhang et al., 2020).
 Career calling is also closely related to academic satisfaction and career decision-making, especially in students, where those with a high career calling tend to be more active in developing themselves and achieving academic satisfaction (Duffy et al., 2011).
 Career calling is important in forming a more meaningful and impactful career.
-There are two leading indicators of career calling according to Dik et al. (2012), there are two leading indicators of career calling.
-Presence refers to individuals who feel a calling in their career, which drives them to make positive contributions and undergo self-development (Elangovan et al., 2010).
-Search refers to individuals who do not feel a calling but actively seek meaning in their work or career, driving self-expression and happiness in life (Li et al., 2021).
+There are two leading indicators of career calling according to Dik et al. (2012):

+- a.
+Presence: Refers to individuals who feel a calling in their career, which drives them to make positive contributions and undergo self-development (Elangovan et al., 2010). - Search: Individuals who do not feel a calling but actively seek meaning in their work or career, driving self-expression and happiness in life (Li et al., 2021).

 Thus, career calling helps individuals find deeper meaning in their work.